quiltedhills/htfc3-kubejs_patches/README.md

 • Made it impossible to place a String Mesh onto a Create Sifter to help lower confusion <br/>

 • Fixed IE and Firmalife ores being unusually soft (they now take the same time to break as raw stone, same as all TFC ores) <br/>
-• Fixed recipe conflict for Copycat Layers <br/>
+• Fixed recipe conflict for Copycat Layers, as well as for Copycat Bytes and Slices <br/>
 • Fixed the Iron Bloom sequenced recipe going straight into the Iron Hoe recipe <br/>
 • Fixed IE Crushers having two overlapping recipes for crushing Sulfur ore <br/>
 • Fixed TC Mattocks not having the #tfc:axes tag <br/>